csci3320/fall2020/Interview.md

 - What is an example of something a binary search tree could model?

+- What is the depth of a binary search tree?

+- What is a self-balancing data structure?

+- What is an AVL tree?

+- What is the balancing factor in an AVL  tree?

+- What balancing factor values indicate an AVL tree is balanced?

+- What balancing factor values indicate an AVL tree is balanced?

+- What is a left rotation on an AVL tree?

+- What is a right rotation on an AVL tree?

+- What is a double roation on as AVL tree?

+- When would you need to do a double rotation to keep a AVL tree balanced?

+- What properties would an AVL tree have to have to show that it needs a double rotation?

 - What is the technical definition of Big-O?

 - In your own words, how would you describe Big-O?